chrplr/PCBS/docs/intro-to-programming-syllabus.rst

   -  Given a list of numbers, print the largest one.
   -  Given a list of numbers, print the second largest
 * Write a program that prints the first N rows of Pascal’s triangle (see `<https://www.youtube.com/watch?v=XMriWTvPXHI>`_).
-* Given a list of words, count the number of times each word appears in the list.
+* Given a list of words, count the number of times each word appears in the list (using dictionary)
-* Monte Carlo estimation of Pi: one way to estimate the value of the π is to generate a large number of random points in the unit square and see how many fall within the unit circle; their proportion is an estimate of the area of the circle.
-See `<https://academo.org/demos/estimating-pi-monte-carlo>`_.
-Implement the proposed algorithm to estimate the value of π.

 Course 3